Eating with Braces

 Loose Wire or Band

 Don't be alarmed if a wire or band comes loose.
 This happens occasionally.
-If wire protrudes and is irritating, use a blunt instrument (back of a spoon or the eraser end of a pencil) and carefully, gently push the irritating wire under the archwire.
+If wire protrudes and is irritating, use a blunt instrument (the eraser end of a pencil) and carefully, gently push the irritating wire under the archwire.
 Simply get it out of the way.
-If irritation to the lips or mouth continues, place wax or wet cotton on the wire to reduce the annoyance.
+If irritation to the lips or mouth continues, place wax on the wire to reduce the annoyance.
 Call our office as soon as possible for an appointment to check and repair the appliances.
 If any piece comes off, save it and bring it with you to the office.

 Care of Appliances

 To successfully complete the treatment plan, the patient must work together with the orthodontist.
 The teeth and jaws can only move toward their corrected positions if the patient consistently wears the rubber bands, headgear or other appliances as prescribed.
 Damaged appliances lengthen the treatment time.

 It's more important than ever to brush and floss regularly when you have braces, so the teeth and gums are healthy after orthodontic treatment.
 Patients who do not keep their teeth clean may require more frequent visits to the dentist for a professional cleaning.
 Adults who have a history of gum disease should also see a periodontist during orthodontic treatment.